WebAssembly/spec/proposals/gc/MVP.md

   - Note: `rtt t1` is *not* a subtype of `rtt t2`, even if `t1` is a subtype of `t2`; such subtyping would be unsound, since RTTs are used in both co- and contravariant roles (e.g., both when constructing and consuming a reference)

-#### Defaultability

-* Any numeric value type is defaultable (to 0)

-* A reference value type is defaultable (to `null`) if it is not of the form `ref $t`

-* Locals must have a type that is defaultable.

-* Table definitions with non-zero minimum size must have an element type that is defaultable.
-(Imports are not affected.)

 ### Runtime

 #### Runtime Types